Ceramic Dictionary

 Click on the title to see more images

-This section show one of the most important parts of the Majolica method of painting; the brush strokes with the variations and intensities of a color.
+This section show one of the most important parts of the Majolica method of painting; the brush strokes and the variations and intensities of a color.

 On these tiles only one color is used, blue of different strengths.
 First the outlines are painted then the different shades of blue are added.
-The movement of the brush strokes and the over lapping of colors gives form to the design.
-When finished, the glaze-base and decoration are fired together and vitrify at 980ºC., which turns the glaze-base into an opaque layer of glass, preventing the bisque from being porous and accentuates the colors.
+The movement of the brush strokes and the overlapping of shades gives form to the design.
+When finished, the glaze-base and decoration are fired together and vitrify at 980ºC., which turns the glaze-base into an opaque layer of glass, preventing the bisque from being porous and accentuating the colors.

-THE FOLLOWING PHOTOS SHOW STAGES OF WORKING ON A DESIGN OF 9 TILES.
+THE FOLLOWING PHOTOS SHOW STAGES OF WORKING ON THIS DESIGN OF 9 TILES.

-In the last photo you can see some superb painting and how important the brush strokes are, they give form and strength.
+In the last photo,where the tile is fired, you can see some superb painting and how important the brush strokes are, they give form and strength.

 ca: MAJÒLICA: 4a - Dissenys d'una rajola